-It comes a no surprise that correct spelling and good grammar have a big influence on the experience of your readers as they interact with your content.
+It comes as no surprise that correct spelling and good grammar have a big influence on a reader's experience as they read the content of your site.

 It is still not clear whether spelling and grammar are counted as a direct ranking factor.